ndan0/CompassUTD/readme.md

 ## Getting started with local testing

-If you are interested in the frontend, check out `client/CompassUTD` or [Arihan's github repo](https://github.com/arihanv/CompassUTD)
+If you are interested in the frontend, check out `front_end` or [Arihan's github repo](https://github.com/arihanv/CompassUTD)

 Here are the steps to run this project locally or deploy it to Google Cloud Platform